Arnold Shortman | Helga G. Pataki | Students of P.S. 118: Mr. Simmons' Class, Other Students | The Adults: Part One, Part Two | Other Kids

 - Karmic Jackpot: His display of What You Are in the Dark in the Jungle Movie gets rewarded by Helga kissing him.

 - Lookalike Lovers: At the parents day episode, both the two adults that are with him look exactly like him.
-That could be explained by being Brainy's mother / father with Brainy's uncle / aunt.
+That could be explained by them being a BrotherSister Team of Brainy's mother / father with Brainy's uncle / aunt, and Brainy being an Identical Grandson.

 - Maybe Magic, Maybe Mundane: Evidenced by his uncanny ability to inexplicably appear from nowhere, and even according to the Word of God he's a somewhat supernatural character.